KozhevnikovM/4_json/README.md

 # Prettify JSON

-This program gets an input json file and print to console it's pretty version
+This program gets at input json file and print to console it's pretty version

 # Quickstart